 Propecia can cause side effects in some patients including lowered libido and difficulties achieving erections.
 These normally disappear after you have been taking Propecia for a while (your body becomes adjusted to the medication) and will usually resolve if you stop taking the tablets altogether.
 In some cases, it has been reported that these side effects persist even after discontinuation of Propecia.

 Long term clinical studies on the effects of Propecia on fertility in men have not been done; however, improvement of seminal quality has been reported after discontinuation of use of Propecia.
-If you are planning a family, it is important to consult with our doctor in full about your situation.
+If you are planning a family, it is important to consult with our prescribers in full about your situation.
 You must take contraceptive precautions when using Propecia in order to avoid pregnancy in your partner.

 Pregnant woman must not touch or handle crushed or broken Propecia tablets as they can affect the development of the foetus.